‘Outlander’ Season 3 Preview: New Photos From The Set, More Insight Into What We Can Expect

 Finally, fans of the show who were expecting to see Diana Gabaldon, the creator of the Outlander universe, make a surprise appearance in the show are going to be very disappointed.

-According to Gold Derby‘s Outlander Season 3 preview, Gabaldon prefers to stay behind the scenes, and won’t be making a cameo this season.
+According to Gold Derby‘s Outlander Season 3 preview, Gabaldon prefers to stay behind the scenes and won’t be making a cameo this season.

 “While fans can expect a fun sea voyage by Claire and Jamie (stars Caitriona Balfe and Sam Heughan have already released a set photo), one thing we shouldn’t expect is Gabaldon to pop up in a cameo as she did back in the first season.
 “I’ve never had an acting bug,” she confirms on Twitter, effectively shooting down any future appearances on the Starz megahit.
 “They asked me to do the cameo in Season One, to entertain you guys.”